Our curriculum intent

 Our staff are passionate about History and always aim to sure the curriculum reflects the exciting nature of our subject, with engaging lessons and extra- curricular opportunities.

-In Key Stage 3, students cover a broad range of topics such as:
+In Key Stage 3, students cover a broad range of topics, answering questions such as:

 In Key Stage 4, students can select History as an option subject where they will follow the Edexcel GCSE Specification.
 This GCSE is split into three papers.
 The specification can be found here at the following link: